 Five minutes later, the tree frogs stopped chirping.
 My fire that had been burning brightly went out.
 I had thrown a log on it before retreating to my mosquito net that should have burned for a couple of hours.
 The fire was gone.

 I then heard what sounded like a dog whining, coming from the graves.
 As I listened, I thought that it also resembled the sound of a child crying.
-I quickly grabbed my flashlight, turned in on, and shined it toward the graves.
-However, the light did nothing more than reflect off of my net, blinding me.
+I quickly grabbed my flashlight, turned it on, and shined it toward the graves.
+However, the light did nothing more than reflecting off of my net, blinding me.

 As I was trying to see past my light’s glare, something, a rock perhaps, came whizzing in my direction from the site of the graves.